Best Practices To Gain More Value From Your Customer Experience Survey

 August 3, 2020

 From Customer Satisfaction (CSAT) and Customer Effort Score (CES) to Customer Lifetime Value (CLV), Churn Rate and Retention Rate.
-Beyond the Net Promoter Score® there are now many more metrics you can deploy with customer surveys to measure different aspects of and better understand your overall customer experience.
+Beyond the Net Promoter Score® there are now many more metrics you can deploy with customer surveys to measure different aspects of and better understand your overall customer experience management efforts.

 However, while these metrics will give you much greater clarity about your customer experience, there are also some best practice considerations you need to think about first if you’re going to maximise the value of running your customer experience survey.